databio/bulker/docs/README.md

 1. **It produces containerized drop-in replacement executables**.
 If you load pandoc with bulker, you'll invoke it in a shell by typing just `pandoc`.
 Bulker wraps the container details like "`docker run -it --volume ...`", so native workflows become immediately containerized. *You'll be using containers without knowing it*.

 2. **It improves portability by decoupling environment from tool settings**.
 Running a container integrates variables from the environment (*e.g.* volumes to mount) with tool specifics (*e.g.* command, image source).
-Bulker decouples these, making the container manifest portable.
+Bulker decouples these, making the environment descriptions portable.

 3. **It distributes collections of containers**.
-Bulker simplifies distributing a set of related container executables in a *crate*, like all the tools needed to run a workflow.
-Install a whole set with one command: `bulker load crate_manifest.yaml`.
-Workflow authors need only provide a manifest to containerize a workflow.
+Bulker simplifies distributing a set of related container executables, like all the tools needed to run a workflow.
+Install a whole set with one command: `bulker load namespace/toolset`.
+Workflow authors need only provide a list of commands to containerize a workflow.

 4. **It unifies the interface across container engines**.
-Bulker crates run on systems using either docker or singularity.
+Bulker runs on systems using either docker or singularity.
 This reduces to a single interface because the implementation differences are handled by bulker.

 For more, read [my motivation](motivation.md).